ruby/syntax_suggest/README.md

-# DeadEnd
+# SyntaxSuggest

 An error in your code forces you to stop.
-DeadEnd helps you find those errors to get you back on your way faster.
+SyntaxSuggest helps you find those errors to get you back on your way faster.

 ```
 Unmatched `end', missing keyword (`do', `def`, `if`, etc.) ?